 You are on a Local Government Road Safety Task Force.
 There is some discontent in the local area about the speed zones.
 Some people think the speeds should be higher and others think they should be lower.

 - Where and why are speed zones different?

-- Why would people want higher speed zones or to be opposed to lowering speed zones?
+- Why would people want higher speed zones or be opposed to lowering speed limits?